Travel the right way.

 Valet/Self Parking Fees

-Pretty self explanatory however I’ve seen valet only at many hotels with charges as high as $75/night.
+Pretty self-explanatory however I’ve seen valet only at many hotels with charges as high as $95/night.
 Make sure you know what you are walking into.

 If you are staying near an amusement park, the beach, or someplace significant, expect to pay a resort fee.
-These fees are typically per guest.
+These fees can range from 25 a night, to several hundred per night, and are typically per guest. knowing how to travel the right way can save you a ton of money.

 How to Benefit From Your Travels

-If you want to step up your game up with traveling or just get some benefits out of your travels the next section is for you.
+If you really want to travel the right way and step up your travel game or just get some benefits out of your travels the next section is for you.

 Points, Points, Points

 I know some people that try and earn status with as many companies as possible which is fine and all but normally it’s untenable.
-Because of the earning bonuses you are usually much better off focusing on one or possibly two in each category.
+Because of the earning bonuses, you are usually much better off focusing on one or possibly two in each category.
 Focus on your primary company first, once you reach your goal, be that points or status, then develop your backup if it makes sense to.
+Learning to travel the right way take a little bit of trial and error, but it’s worth it.

 Solo Airline Programs